Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate

-1mm \paragraph*{\bf Thermodynamic and continuum limits.} Before discussing the results of our numerical simulations, we would like to comment on their reliability to describe physics in the continuum limit.
+Before discussing the results of our numerical simulations, we would like to comment on their reliability in describing physics in the continuum limit.

-Given the extensivity of the moment of inertia $I$ and, consequently, its dependence on the shape of the system, it is convenient to consider an associated non-extensive quantity $K_2 = - I/(F_0 R_\perp^2)$, which represents a dimensionless moment of inertia.
-This expression, written for a cylinder-shaped object, is normalized by its size (squared) in transverse dimensions $R_\perp$ as well as by the free energy in the nonrotating limit, $F_0 = \lim_{\Omega \to 0} F < 0$.
+Given the extensivity of the moment of inertia $I$ and, consequently, its dependence on the shape of the system, it is convenient to consider an associated non-extensive quantity $K_2 = - {I}/{F_0 R_\perp^2}$, which represents a dimensionless moment of inertia.
+This expression, written for a cylinder-shaped object, is normalized by its size (squared) in transverse dimensions $R_\perp$ as well as by the free energy in the nonrotating limit,

 For a non-interacting system of massless particles, one gets the exact result: $K_2 = 2$~\cite{Ambrus:2023bid}.
-This result is also recovered, within the numerical accuracy, in high-temperature limit of quark-gluon plasma~\cite{Braguta:2023yjn}, which shows the consistency of our understanding of the numerical data.
+This result is also recovered, within the numerical accuracy, in the high-temperature limit of quark-gluon plasma~\cite{Braguta:2023yjn}, which shows the consistency of our understanding of the numerical data.

 The independence of the dimensionless moment of inertia $K_2$ on the spatial volume of the system (with various spatial sizes of the lattice, $N_s$), established in Ref.~\cite{Braguta:2023yjn}, implies that our results are very close to the thermodynamic limit.
-In addition, the excellent scaling towards the continuum limit, taken as a sequence of various $N_t$, has been established~\cite{Braguta:2023kwl,Braguta:2023yjn}.
-Given these observation, we choose below to work only with a single lattice spacing (corresponding to the temporal extension $N_t = 6$) and tree-level improved Symanzik lattice gauge action, which is adequately close to continuum physics.
+In addition, the excellent scaling towards the continuum limit, taken as a sequence of various $N_t$, has been established~\cite{Braguta:2023kwl, Braguta:2023yjn}.
+Given these observations, we choose below to work only with a single lattice spacing (corresponding to the temporal extension $N_t = 6$) and tree-level improved Symanzik lattice gauge action, which is adequately close to continuum physics.

-The moment of inertia is an extensive quantity which behaves as $I \propto V R_\perp^2$, where $V$ is the volume of the system and $R_\perp$ is the size of the system with respect to the axis of rotation.
+The moment of inertia is an extensive quantity that behaves as $I \propto V R_\perp^2$, where $V$ is the volume of the system and $R_\perp$ is the size of the system with respect to the axis of rotation.
 Since we work on square lattices with the transverse extension $R_\perp = L_s/2$, we will present the results of the specific moment of inertia defined as

 Here the specific (size-independent) notations are introduced as ${\mathsf i}_n = I_n/(V R_\perp^n)$, with $n=2,4, \dots$, in order to highlight the size-dependence of the expansion of the free energy $F$, defined in the co-rotating reference frame, over the angular frequencies $\Omega$: